Next Start

 What Is a Transmission Flush?

-When it comes to caring for your transmission, you’ll often hear the term ‘transmission flush.’
+When it comes to caring for your transmission, you’ll often hear the term ”transmission flush.”

 Essentially, a transmission flush helps to ensure there is virtually no old fluid in the transmission, the torque converter or in the vehicle’s oil cooler and cooler lines.
 It’s a great way to get rid of gunk and grime that can get trapped in your transmission.

-Replacing old transmission fluid with fresh fluid and replacing the filter can help to prolong the life of your transmission and prevent issues before they happen.
+Replacing old transmission fluid with fresh fluid and replacing the filter can help prolong the life of your transmission and prevent issues before they happen.
 AAMCO offers a variety of different fluid change and transmission flush services that you can choose from depending on what your specific needs are.

 Remember, when it comes to caring for your transmission, always refer to the recommendations provided by your manufacturer.
 The frequency of changing your fluid or having a transmission flush will vary depending on your specific vehicle and the way you use your car or truck.